SuperCh-SE-NCSU/ProjectScraping/README.md

 There is also a send email process on our server.
 This process is a 24/7 service, and everyday it will send emails to each subscribers.
 The content of emails comes from crawler engine.

+### Platform and optimization trial
+- At very begining, we tried to put our system on Heroku and Amazon web services.
+However, after deploy our system on these two platform, we found that craglist and kbb block the IP address of these two companies, and we cannot crawl any information.
+So we change to NCSU VCL now.

+- In order to increase the speed of crawling, we decided to build another local database to store crawling results.
+But after deep consideration, we find this database is useless.
+There are several reasons:
+   - Content send to subscribers must be latest, so store obsolete into database is useless;
+   - If we build this database, we have to update it daily.
+Because we cannot access their databases, so the only method is still crawling.
+What is more, it is unrealisitic to store all information locally.

 ### Test procedure
    To be completed